Efficient Bayesian Modeling of Binary and Categorical Data in R: The UPG Package: UPG Basics

-In terms of output, \code{UPG} will return one out of four S3 object classes, depending on the estimated model specified using \code{type}.
-The possible classes are \code{UPG.Probit}, \code{UPG.Logit}, \code{UPG.MNL} and \code{UPG.Binomial}.
+In terms of output, \code{UPG()} will return one out of four S3 object classes, depending on the specified \code{model}.
+The classes are \code{UPG.Probit}, \code{UPG.Logit}, \code{UPG.MNL} and \code{UPG.Binomial}.
 These objects hold the full posterior distribution for all parameters.
-In addition, all user inputs are duplicated into the output object for further analysis.
-Several \code{S3} methods that can be applied to any of these objects.
+In addition, all user inputs are copied into the output object for further analysis.
+Several \code{S3} methods can be applied to any of these objects.
 The main task of these methods is to conveniently summarize the generated posterior samples.
 The methods themselves are summarized in \autoref{tab:functions} and will be discussed in further detail in the subsequent section using extensive examples.